Indian Azalea (Rhododendron simsii) Growing and Care Guide

 Toxicity

-Indian Azalea is toxic to humans and pets as indicated by ASPCA.
+Rhododendron simsii is toxic to humans and pets as indicated by ASPCA.
 If ingested it can cause a burning sensation in the mouth, drooling, vomiting, diarrhea and lethargy.
-Keep Azaleas from the reach of children and pets.
+Keep it from the reach of children and pets.

 Where to Buy

-Azalea Plants are a beautiful addition to any plants collection.
-Buy Azalea Plants online from Etsy.
+Azalea Plants are a beautiful addition to any plants collection, you may acquire them online from Etsy (Link to Etsy).

 Indian Azalea Plant, Rhododendron simsii